sitalab/FlightChain/sita-basic-network/README.md

 This config is adoped from https://github.com/hyperledger/fabric-samples/tree/release-1.2/first-network

+### Note
+You generally won't start this network directly from this folder.
+It will be started automatically by the chaincode/deployChainCode.sh script [in chaincode](../chaincode)

 ## Step 1 - Generate

 Note that this basic configuration uses pre-generated certificates and